Butters Stotch: Development

 The character is loosely based on South Park co-producer Eric Stough, whom Stone and Parker regard as a "goody-goody" because of his reluctance to offend.
-The inspiration behind the major development of Butters was, in the words of Parker and Stone, the geeky behavior that Stough irritated the aforementioned creators with during their production of the 1999 South Park TV-to-Film adaptation South Park: Bigger, Longer & Uncut in the studio office of Paramount Pictures.
+The inspiration behind the major development of Butters was, in the words of Parker and Stone, Stough's geeky behavior during their production of the 1999 South Park TV-to-film adaptation South Park: Bigger, Longer & Uncut: singling out an instance in which Stough and fellow staff members left work early to view a screening of Star Wars: The Phantom Menace, which irritated the aforementioned creators.

 Parker and Stone then decided to parody Stough's antics in the series by transferring it to the character of Butters and proceeding to write the episode "Two Guys Naked in a Hot Tub", which aired three weeks after Bigger, Longer & Uncut was released.
 The nickname "Butters" evolved from Parker and Stone calling Stough "little buddy" for about three years.